- Was national secretary of the Students for a Democratic Society in the 1960s

 Saul Alinsky AFSCME Midwest Academy

 In the early 1960s, Paul Booth served as national secretary of the Students for a Democratic Society (SDS), the largest and most influential radical group of its era.
-In 1965 Booth directed the first anti-war march on Washington, DC.
-That same year, he organized the first sit-in at Chase Manhattan Bank, protesting the fact that this “partner in Apartheid” had some business dealings with South Africa.
+In 1965 he helped organize and direct the first anti-war march on Washington, DC.
+That same year, Booth organized the first sit-in at Chase Manhattan Bank, protesting the fact that this “partner in Apartheid” had some business dealings with South Africa.

-Booth joined the labor movement in 1966 as research director for the United Packinghouse Workers of America, where a leading figure was the Communist Party USA member Jesse Prosten.
+In 1966 Booth left SDS to join the labor movement as research director for the United Packinghouse Workers of America, where a leading figure was the Communist Party USA member Jesse Prosten.

 At a May 1966 antiwar protest, Booth met a young woman named Heather Tobis.
 On the third day of the protest, he asked Tobis to marry him.
 Two days later she agreed, and the couple were wed in 1967.
 The bride, Heather Booth, would go on to become an iconic figure in community organizing.